lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 3.2.
 The default results view plots the first two columns against each other, ``ssObjectId`` and ``COUNT``, which is not particularly useful but it does show the number of detections for the most oft-detected TNOs is in the thousands.
-Click twice on the ``COUNT`` in the table to short descending by count.
+Click twice on the ``COUNT`` column header in the table to order the entries by descending count.

 .. figure:: /_static/portal_tut03_step03a.png
     :width: 600